LeonardoNatale/leonardonatale.github.io/content/blog/the-great-pizza-cleanup/index.md

 ## Motivation

 In an age where culinary creativity often crosses into the realm of the absurd, the sanctity of pizza is under threat.
-Everywhere you look, there's a new, wild rendition being labeled as 'pizza'.
+Everywhere you look, there's a new, wild rendition being labeled as “pizza”.
 Not every round dough with toppings earns the right to be called a pizza.

-In 'The Great Pizza Clean-Up', we embark on a flavourful journey, armed with [Lea](https://github.com/carbonfact/lea) and a dash of Italian flair, to distinguish the authentic from the outrageous.
+In “The Great Pizza Clean-Up”, we embark on a flavourful journey.
+Armed with [Lea](https://github.com/carbonfact/lea), a minimalistic alternative to DBT developed by [Max Halford](https://maxhalford.github.io/), and a dash of Italian flair, we set out to distinguish the authentic from the outrageous.

 It's time to restore the honour of this beloved dish, one data point at a time.
-Join me in redefining what truly makes a pizza, a pizza.

 ## The data